joinnextblock/attn-protocol/packages/framework/README.md

 The ATTN Framework provides a Rely-style hook system for receiving and processing ATTN Protocol events.
 It handles Nostr relay connections, Bitcoin block synchronization, and event lifecycle management, allowing you to focus on implementing your marketplace logic.

+The framework depends on `@attn-protocol/core` for shared constants and type definitions.
+Event kind constants are available from the core package for consistency across the ATTN Protocol ecosystem.

 ## Installation

 ```bash